 This year, the Nicholas School will be bidding farewell to two highly esteemed members of the Duke community: Judd Edeburn, Duke Forest Resource Manger, and Mike Orbach, Professor of the Practice of Marine Affairs and Policy and former director of the Duke Marine Lab.

 In honor of Judd and Mike, join us for two sessions with faculty experts who will address the current and impending challenges of forest and ocean management, respectively.
-We also hope to offer a special alumni session with year's Duke LEAF Awardee, Chasing Ice photographer James Balog.
+We will also be offering a special alumni session with this year's Duke LEAF Awardee, Chasing Ice photographer James Balog.

 11:30 am – 12:30 pm: Lunch break